 Our Matrons regularly undertake ward rounds, to observe what's going on and to find out from patients what they think about the care they are receiving.
 This includes asking about privacy & dignity issues.

 The Experience of Patients

-We undertake local survey across all services in the Trust on an annual basis.
-This enables patients to think about the care they have received so that we can celebrate what we do well and act on feedback to improve the care we offer.
+We undertake local survey across all services in the Trust on a frequent basis.
+This enables patients to think about the care they have received so that we can celebrate what we do well and act on feedback to improve the care we provide.

 We also take part in a national survey every year, this is a much larger survey which includes questions on privacy & dignity issues.
 The results let us know if we've improved from the previous year and how we are doing against other trusts in England.
 If you receive a questionnaire at home we would really appreciate it if you can take the time to complete it and send it back in the prepaid envelope, as we will listen to your views.